-Risk transfer mechanisms, such as insurance, also form part of this framework.
+Risk transfer mechanisms, such as insurance, to mitigate the risk of high impact loss events also form part of this framework.
 Identified operational risks with relatively high residual risk assessment ratings and new risks that are beyond the control of the Group will be scrutinised for insurability.